amaudruz/robot-cd-policylearning/README.md

 ## Danger Evaluation

-The policies learned via imitation or reinforcement learning, even though highly performant in the environment they are trained in, suffer from the distributional shift in human behaviour during test time.
-Interacting with these new enviormnents might result in a high collision rate.
-The natural task for such scenarios would be to have a mechanism to infer the robot-pedestrian collision probability of a new enviorments with the human motions as input.
+The policies learned via imitation or reinforcement learning, even though highly performant in the environment they are trained in, suffer from the distributional shift in human behavior during test time.
+Interacting with these new environments might result in a high collision rate.
+The natural task for such scenarios would be to have a mechanism to infer the robot-pedestrian collision probability of a new environments with the human motions as input.

-The proposed imitator (TrajPred) human trajectory forecasting accuracy does not require interacting with the environment and can therefore be used to that end.
+The proposed imitator (TrajPred) human trajectory forecasting model does not require interacting with the environment and can therefore be used to that end.

 ### Evaluation
 The imitator trained in the performance section is used to evaluate the method

-In case you did not run the training in the first section of the readme, you can directly download the trained imitatior :
+In case you did not run the training in the first section of the README, you can directly download the trained imitator :
  ```
  TODO
  ```